 - Close your browser and then try starting it again.

-Solution 3: Renaming the Default Folder
+Solution 3: Rename the Default Folder

-The Default folder located in the Google Chrome installation directory is used to store your user profile that includes your settings, extensions etc. The slow startup can be caused due to the contents of this folder in which case you’ll have to rename it so that a new one is created.
+The Default folder located in the Google Chrome installation directory is used to store your user profile that includes your settings, extensions, etc. The slow startup can be caused due to the contents of this folder in which case you’ll have to rename it so that a new one is created.
 However, before performing this step if you have Bookmarks or anything saved on your browser then you should export the bookmarks so they can be imported later or sync your Chrome with your Gmail Account because this step will reset Chrome and delete all the data it contains.

 - Open Windows Explorer.

 - Paste in the following path in the address bar.

 - Locate the Default folder and rename it to Backup Default.